JurikMatej/IBP-NEL-Analysis-Scripts/docs/pre-analysis_data_contract.md

 ### New analysis metrics (*can be derived from obtained results of base metrics)

+1. The beginning of NEL
+   - Who used NEL the first and when

-1. The type of resource NEL is used for the most
+2. The type of resource NEL is used for the most
     1. Take a month from the nel data
     2. Extract all TYPE values and sort them by count of their occurrence (as a NEL monitored resource type)
     3. Calculate the ratio of the total use for each TYPE